 We have Japan to thank for the practice of conspicuous overtime.
-From the 1950s onwards, post-war Japan set a benchmark for hard work the world over.
-In its golden age of growth, Japan’s corporations offered lifelong job security and high wages in return for long hours, loyalty and service.
+From the 1950s onwards, work in Japan set a benchmark for companies the world over.
+In its golden age of growth, Japan’s corporations offered lifelong job security and high wages in return for long working hours, loyalty and service.
 A job for life as a regular worker at a respected firm demanded personal sacrifice – unpaid overtime and relocations – but it was a price that was accepted freely.

 Since the 1997 Asian financial crisis, however, Japan’s productivity has languished at the bottom of the G7 league table, well beneath the Organisation for Economic Co-operation and Development (OECD) average.
 Productivity in the services sector, which employs almost 70 per cent of workers, fell by more than 10 per cent between 2003 and 2016, according to Bloomberg Economics.